“Multi-Dimensional Poverty and Poverty Dynamics” Working Group

 About this Working Group

-The application and policy-led strand addresses questions relating to the policy process and objectives.
-These include reflections on how poverty debates or frameworks for development and poverty reduction have influenced policy and have been successful or not.
-For example, to what extent do the SDGs offer a new framework for understanding development and addressing development challenges?
-What gaps are there in the SDGs?
-What steps should be taken to achieve the SDGs?
-In addition, this strand aims to tie in to country- or context-specific policy responses to multidimensional poverty, such as social protection, or factors associated with or leading to multidimensional poverty, such as migration, urbanisation and psychosocial wellbeing.
+The second strand addresses questions relating to the policy process and objectives.
+These include reflections on how poverty debates or frameworks for development and poverty reduction have influenced policy and whether these have been successful or not.
+For example, it examines different policy interventions to achieve the SDGs and the challenges and progress when implementing these interventions.
+In the context of the COVID-19 pandemic, a health crisis clearly has widespread, multi-dimensional impacts and requires similarly comprehensive responses.
+To what extent can a multidimensional, inter-generational approach improve our understanding of the impacts of the pandemic and inform policy prescriptions?
+In addition, this strand includes country- or context-specific policy responses to multidimensional poverty, such as social protection, or factors associated with or leading to multidimensional poverty, such as migration, urbanisation and psychosocial wellbeing.

 The aim of the group is to bring together people working on poverty across the global North and South using a range of conceptual and methodological approaches.
-In doing this it will contribute to contemporary debates and share multi-disciplinary research on understanding, measuring, and reducing poverty.
+In doing this we contribute to contemporary debates and share multi-disciplinary research on understanding, measuring, and reducing poverty.

 Anglia Ruskin University